 In 2019 we hung out with Bill Rodgers and several other marathon champions at The Burren.
 One of my last race events before COVID-19 changed our world.

 Jack’s Abbey sponsors the post race party at 8 Somerville bars.
 This is definitely a party race, so leave the kids and keys at home!
 The Red Line station is right around the corner, so why risk it.

 Enjoy a fun race with friends, get into the holiday spirit and let someone else do the driving.

-Shwag for this race includes a t-shirt, finisher’s medal and jingle bells.
+Shwag for this race includes a t-shirt and finisher’s medal for all.